~35% of Math section · ~15 questions per test

 Understand exponential base meaning

-What is the difference between Algebra and Advanced Math on the SAT?
+What is the difference between Algebra and Advanced Math on the test?

 Algebra focuses on linear relationships (equations and functions where the highest power of the variable is 1).
 Advanced Math includes nonlinear relationships—quadratic, polynomial, rational, radical, and exponential functions.
 In practice, Algebra questions tend to have more straightforward setups while Advanced Math questions require multi-step manipulation and a deeper understanding of function behavior.

-Do I need to know the quadratic formula for the Digital SAT?
+Do I need to know the quadratic formula for the test?

-How do exponential function questions appear on the SAT?
+How do exponential function questions appear on the test?

 Exponential questions usually involve interpreting a given model (e.g., P(t) = 5000 * 1.03^t for a population growing 3% per year) and answering contextual questions: initial value, growth rate, value at a specific time, or what a change to the formula would do.
 A smaller number of questions require you to write the equation from given conditions (two data points, or initial value and growth rate).